LISTEN TO MY LATEST PODCAST EPISODE

 Step-by-step guide to the garment sampling process

-1. Designing the garments: Fashion designers combine silhouettes, materials, and color to bring their creative vision to life.
+1. Garment Design: Fashion designers combine silhouettes, materials, and color to bring their creative vision to life.

-2. Creating the tech pack: Creative designers may collaborate with technical designers to develop the garment tech pack
+2. Tech Pack Creation: Creative designers may collaborate with technical designers to develop the garment tech pack

-3. Creating the garment samples: Using the tech pack as a guide, samples are made either by an outsourced manufacturer or an in-house sample maker.
+3. Garment Sample Making: Using the tech pack as a guide, samples are made either by an outsourced manufacturer or an in-house sample maker.

-4. Evaluating the garment samples: Samples are sent to the fashion designer to evaluate the design, fit, construction, and materials.
-It may require multiple samples before the final sample (also called the pre-production sample) is approved to proceed to mass production.
+4. Garment Sample Evaluation: Samples are sent back to the fashion designer to evaluate the design, fit, construction, and materials.
+It may take multiple samples before the final sample (also called the pre-production sample) is approved to proceed to mass production.

 Garment Sampling Process